LivInTheLookingGlass/ManifoldMarketManager/Readme.md

     3. `TelegramAPIKey`: The API key for your Telegram bot.
 For more info, see [here](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API)
     4. `TelegramChatID`: The chat ID between your Telegram bot and you.
 For more info, see [here](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API)
     5. `DBName`: The name of your database file
+    6. `LogFile`: The name of a logfile to use
-5. Add your first markets using the arguments provided in `example.py`.
+5. Add your first markets using the arguments provided in `src/__main__.py`.
 Each market needs at least one DoResolveRule and at least one ResolveToRule.
-The simplest ResolveToRule is `--poll`.
+The simplest ResolveToRule is `--round` or `--current`.
 The simplest DoResolve rule is `--rel-date`.
 More complicated markets may need to have rules constructed manually.
 6. When you've added all your markets, modify the polling frequency in `daemon.sh`, then run it